 - Revitalize the surface of a tooth or teeth

 Some dentists offer veneers made from composite resin.
 At Implant Dentistry of Florida, we only use porcelain veneers.
-Why?
-Porcelain has a translucence that closely matches that of your natural tooth enamel.
-It tends to absorb and reflect light in a similar fashion.
+This is because porcelain has a translucence that closely matches that of your natural tooth enamel by absorbing and reflecting light in a similar fashion.
 Plus, porcelain has high strength, durability, hardiness, and is very resistant to staining.

 Porcelain Veneer Procedure

 At Implant Dentistry of Florida, we are able to complete the porcelain veneer procedure using CEREC 3D technology in one single visit.
 During your appointment, we begin with a thorough cleaning of your teeth.
-If necessary, we may also use whitening to remove stains from coffee, red wine, and the like.
-We want to return your teeth to their natural color first.
-At this point, Dr. Brown or Dr. Vaughn uses a shade guide to determine the color of your veneers to match your adjacent natural teeth.
+If necessary, we may also use whitening to remove stains in order to return your teeth to their natural color.
+At this point, Dr. Brown or Dr. Vaughn will use a shade guide to determine the color of your veneers to match your adjacent natural teeth.

-When your custom porcelain veneers are ready we check the fit and the color match of each veneer.
-Sometimes this may involve shaving a corner here or there.
-Once we’re satisfied with the fit, your veneers are permanently placed onto your teeth.
+Just a few minutes later, when your custom porcelain veneers are ready, we check the fit and the color match of each veneer.
+Sometimes this may involve shaving a corner here or there, this is the only part of the procedure that patients may feel mild sensitivity.
+Once we’re satisfied with the fit, your veneers are permanently placed on your teeth.

-Some patients feel mild sensitivity during the process of shaving off the enamel to make room for the veneers.
-Anesthesia is available, but most patients don’t feel the need.
-Cementing the veneers to your teeth is painless.
-Once you have the veneers on your teeth, you may experience increased sensitivity to hot and cold due to the removal of the outer portion of the tooth enamel.
-This sensitivity goes away within a few days.
+Once you have the veneers on your teeth, you may experience increased sensitivity to hot and cold food and drinks.
+This is due to the removal of the outer portion of the tooth enamel.
+The sensitivity should go away within a few days.

 Porcelain Veneers Maintenance

 You care for your veneers just as you do your natural teeth; brushing and flossing is all that’s needed.
+Although, non-abrasive toothpaste is recommended to extend the durability of the veneer.
 Although the porcelain veneers and the underlying cement are incredibly strong, you still should use some common sense with what you eat, avoiding things such as using your teeth to open pistachios or biting into candy apples.